The role of music in the early years

 Sound can be made in lots of different ways.
 We usually provide children with lots of instruments that require banging or shaking, but less often with those that are plucked or blown.
 Think about ways of giving children the opportunity to explore sounds in these ways.
 Make a guitar with a box and elastic bands or a trumpet out of the centre of a kitchen roll, though if you can, try to give them experience of the real things as well.

-Music can help children’s physical development as it often requires different actions with both hands.
+Music in the early years can also help children’s physical development as it often requires different actions with both hands.
 Try to include in your collection of instruments some which can be worn or grasped tightly in the palm.
 Small egg shaped shakers can be firmly grasped.
 Bells and shakers fixed to wristbands, or ankle bands, belts or sashes with bells attached give children a great deal of satisfaction.
 All of these are easily made.
 Don’t forget all the sounds that can be made without an instrument: stamping, tapping, clapping, whistling and so on.
 These sounds are always (quite literally) to hand.

 Listening to music